rafael-santiago/macgonuts/doc/MANUAL.md

 >If you are looking around for possible targets to your offensive actions, maybe ``macgonuts`` features one command to do it and, this command is...

+<h1 align="center">X    A    B    L    A    U    !</h1>

 <p align="center">
     <img src="https://github.com/rafael-santiago/macgonuts/blob/main/etc/xablau.gif" title="xablau is the key!"
      alt="XABLAU" width="320" height2="200" />
 </p>

-<h1 align="center">X    A    B    L    A    U    !</h1>

 By using ``xablau`` you are able to discover all reachable nodes that could be potential targets to your ``layer-2`` misconducts and, there is not much secret on using it but: story time!!!!

 Once upon time ``Trollman Burbank`` was looking for targets to have some fun with ``macgonuts``.
-He had just ingress into the network by getting a valid ``IP`` but he knew nothing about other hosts.
+He had just ingress into your hotel the network by getting a valid ``IP`` but he knew nothing about other hosts.
 Someone tell him to use a weird command called "xablau". "- Xa who?" he said...
 Even so, he gaves ``xablau``'s quick help a try:

 ```